rails/rails/guides/source/routing.md

 ### Bound Parameters

 When you set up a regular route, you supply a series of symbols that Rails maps to parts of an incoming HTTP request.
-Two of these symbols are special: +:controller+ maps to the name of a controller in your application, and +:action+ maps to the name of an action within that controller.
+Two of these symbols are special: `:controller` maps to the name of a controller in your application, and `:action` maps to the name of an action within that controller.
 For example, consider one of the default Rails routes:

 ```ruby
 get ':controller(/:action(/:id))'
 ```

-If an incoming request of +/photos/show/1+ is processed by this route (because it hasn't matched any previous route in the file), then the result will be to invoke the +show+ action of the +PhotosController+, and to make the final parameter +"1"+ available as +params[:id]+.
-This route will also route the incoming request of +/photos+ to +PhotosController#index+, since +:action+ and +:id+ are optional parameters, denoted by parentheses.
+If an incoming request of `/photos/show/1` is processed by this route (because it hasn't matched any previous route in the file), then the result will be to invoke the `show` action of the `PhotosController`, and to make the final parameter `"1"` available as `params[:id]`.
+This route will also route the incoming request of `/photos` to `PhotosController#index`, since `:action` and `:id` are optional parameters, denoted by parentheses.

 ### Dynamic Segments

 You can set up as many dynamic segments within a regular route as you like.
-Anything other than +:controller+ or +:action+ will be available to the action as part of +params+.
+Anything other than `:controller` or `:action` will be available to the action as part of `params`.
 If you set up this route:

 ```ruby
 get ':controller/:action/:id/:user_id'
 ```

-An incoming path of +/photos/show/1/2+ will be dispatched to the +show+ action of the +PhotosController+. +params[:id]+ will be +"1"+, and +params[:user_id]+ will be +"2"+.
+An incoming path of `/photos/show/1/2` will be dispatched to the `show` action of the `PhotosController`. `params[:id]` will be `"1"`, and `params[:user_id]` will be `"2"`.

-NOTE: You can't use +:namespace+ or +:module+ with a +:controller+ path segment.
+NOTE: You can't use `:namespace` or `:module` with a `:controller` path segment.
 If you need to do this then use a constraint on :controller that matches the namespace you require. e.g:

 ```ruby
 get ':controller(/:action(/:id))', :controller => /admin\/[^\/]+/
 ```

 TIP: By default dynamic segments don't accept dots - this is because the dot is used as a separator for formatted routes.
-If you need to use a dot within a dynamic segment, add a constraint that overrides this – for example, +:id+ => /[^\/]+/ allows anything except a slash.
+If you need to use a dot within a dynamic segment, add a constraint that overrides this – for example, `:id` => /[^\/]+/ allows anything except a slash.

 ### Static Segments